ashwanisharma512/Python_for_daily_work/README.md

 # Python_for_daily_work
-Phython is very easy language and I believe it can help us in daily work.
+Python is very easy language and I believe it can help us in daily work.